 Max and his twin brother appeared to be healthy when they were born, but Iowa’s Newborn Screening program flagged Max for medium-chain acyl-coenzyme A dehydrogenase (MCAD) deficiency, which further tests confirmed.
 He also was diagnosed with cleft palate, in which the roof of the mouth is split.
 MCAD, a rare inherited genetic disorder, prevents the breakdown of certain fats needed for energy, leading to dangerously low blood sugar levels.
 Because of the condition’s rarity, Max was referred to UI Stead Family Children’s Hospital.
 MCAD has no cure and is managed with a combination of a specialized diet, supplements, and hospitalization.
 Max has also undergone surgeries and treatment for his cleft palate and severe sleep apnea at UI Stead Family Children’s Hospital, which were managed with IV glucose supplementation and perioperative hospitalization.

 When she still wasn’t walking at age 2, Madi was diagnosed with spinal muscular atrophy, a rare inherited disease that causes muscles to increasingly weaken.
 Her parents were told there was no cure, no treatment, and not much hope.
 Madi began seeing a nutritionist, orthopedic specialists and, pulmonologists at UI Stead Family Children's Hospital, where she also was diagnosed with autism, attention-deficit/hyperactivity disorder (ADHD), and neurogenic bladder, which causes frequent urination.
 Around age 11, Madi began having seizures and was diagnosed with 15q duplication, a rare genetic condition.
 Her doctors worked to find a drug combination that has kept her seizure-free for more than two years, and ensured she had access to new drugs for spinal muscular atrophy that improved her muscle strength.
-In 2018, Madi underwent spinal surgery for scoliosis and this summer is having surgery to move her jaw forward.
+In 2018, Madi underwent spinal surgery for scoliosis and will have surgery in the future to move her jaw forward.

 Bentley was transferred to UI Stead Family Children's Hospital shortly after he was born at 31 weeks.
 His left ear was missing, and he was diagnosed with several disorders, including esophageal atresia—a disorder where the upper and lower esophagus do not connect—which prevents food from getting to the stomach, and tracheoesophageal fistula, an abnormal connection between the esophagus and trachea.
 He also had Goldenhar syndrome, a rare disorder that affects development of the face and skull, and VACTERL association, a group of conditions that affect the vertebrae, anus, cardiac system, trachea, esophagus, renal system (kidneys), and limbs.
 In addition, Bentley was diagnosed with chronic lung disease and hydrocephalus with a Chiari malformation, in which brain tissue extends into the spinal canal.
 In his first four years, he underwent 10 surgeries, including life-saving brain and lung operations.